haolianghu/Hotel-Reservation-System/README.md

 DDL is used to create the database. <br>
 DML is used to update the database. <br>
 DCL is used tp ensure the security of the database. <br>
-PL/SQL is used to catch errors and ensure consistancy of data. <br>
+PL/SQL is used to analyze data, catch errors and ensure consistancy. <br>
 A data warehouse is created using ETL to help analyze the data. <br>